Yieldstreet vs. Fundrise: Which Investment Platform Delivers Higher Yields and Greater Investor Returns?

 What is Yieldstreet?

 Yieldstreet is a crowdfunding platform that specializes in collateralized alternative investments.
-Alternative investments typically have a low correlation to stock market movement.
+Alternative investments are unique because they typically have a low correlation to stock market movement.

 Since its inception, Yieldstreet has funded over $4 billion in investments and boasts over 400,000 registered users.